felizzi/Glaucoma_Studies/README.md

 ### Recommended Workflow

-**For New Users**: Start with notebook 01 to understand the base model, then explore sensitivity analyses (02-07)
+**For New Users**: Start with notebook 01_model_setup_restructured to understand the base model, then explore sensitivity analyses (02-07)

-**For Researchers**: Review Mortality_loader.ipynb for data sources, examine notebook 01 for model structure, then run relevant sensitivity analyses
+**For Researchers**: Review Mortality_loader.ipynb for data sources, examine notebook 01_model_setup_restructured for model structure, then run relevant sensitivity analyses

-**For Policymakers**: Focus on notebooks 01, 02, 04, and 05 for decision-relevant parameters
+**For Policymakers**: Focus on notebooks 01_model_setup_restructured, 02, 04, and 05 for decision-relevant parameters.
+Country-specific versions (01_Portugal_costs and 01a_Portugal_costs_utilities) provide localized economic analysis.

 ## Model Structure